Forbidden Science

-Forbidden Science is a science fiction television series that aired on Cinemax from January to March 2009.
+Forbidden Science is a science fiction television series created by Doug Brode that aired on Cinemax from January to March 2009.
 It is set in a near-future world in which people fulfill erotic desires with virtual reality and androids.
 The 13-episode series is a combination of film noir and erotic thriller, focuses on the lives of the 4Ever Innovations staff.